sindresorhus/ky/readme.md

 ## Tips

-### Sending Form-Data
+### Sending Form Data

 Sending form data in Ky is identical to `fetch`.
-So, you only need to pass a `FormData` instance to `body`.<br>
+Just pass a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) instance to the `body` option.
 The `Content-Type` header will be automatically set to `multipart/form-data`.
-Setting it manually will result in an error.<br>
+Setting it manually will result in an error.
-If you want to send the data in `application/x-www-form-urlencoded` format, then you will need to encode the data with [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

 ```js
 // `multipart/form-data`